Kleif/Glue/readme.md

 Syntax highlighting
 -------------------

-Make sure [Pygments][] is installed and the 'setup.yaml' file for your site has the following property set:
+Make sure [Pygments][] is installed and the 'setup.yaml' file for
+your site has the following property set (This is enabled by default):

     ::bash
     markdown_extensions: ['codehilite', other extensions...]

-This is enabled by default.

 At '/content/css' in the bundled .zip package you will notice a bunch of 'css' files.
 Those are the styles available, ready to be used in your website.
 I've taken them from [here](https://github.com/richleland/pygments-css).

 Then, in a given item use it like this: